-Professor Rivera-Batiz is the Chief Editor of the Encyclopedia of International Economics and Global Trade, to be published by World Scientific Publishers in 2019.
-The Encyclopedia, the first of its type in the field of international economics, consists of three volumes on (1) international money and finance, (2) international trade and protection, and (3) foreign direct investment.
+Professor Rivera-Batiz is the Chief Editor of the Encyclopedia of International Economics and Global Trade, published by World Scientific Publishers in 2020.
+The Encyclopedia, the first of its type in the field of international economics, consists of three volumes on (1) foreign direct investment and the multinational enterprise, (2) international money and finance, and (3) international trade and commercial policy.
+The Associate Editors of the Encyclopedia include Can Erbil (Boston College) and Mariana Spatareanu (Rutgers University). https://www.worldscientific.com/worldscibooks/10.1142/11286

 Professor Rivera-Batiz delivered the Lewis-Oaxaca Distinguished Lecture at the 2018 American Economic Association (AEA) Summer Mentoring Pipeline Conference held at Michigan State University on July 27, 2018.
 The conference is one of the key activities of the AEA Mentoring Program, which is currently funded by the National Science Foundation, and is one of the main programs overseen by the AEA Committee on the Status of Minority Groups in the Economics Profession (https://www.aeaweb.org/about-aea/committees/csmgep).
 The annual Lewis-Oaxaca Distinguished Lecture Series showcases economists who have been trailblazers in terms of their research/scholarship as well as in promoting diversity and inclusion throughout their careers.
 Previous speakers include Ronald Oaxaca (2014), Cecilia Conrad (2015), William Darity, Jr. (2016), and Susan Collins (2017).